 It is our goal to ensure everyone who joins with The Phoenix to receive help — both patients and their families — successfully develops the tools and skills needed to help them be effective in their mood disorder recovery efforts.
 Likewise, we equip them with the knowledge and concepts to help them live a more fulfilling life and to strengthen their relationships with others, including increased self-confidence as well as improved mental and emotional well-being.
 The ideas, methods and support systems that families find with The Phoenix are intended to extend far beyond a patient’s time receiving treatment with us.

-We of The Phoenix Recovery and Counseling Centers are excited to answer your questions and lend you support no matter where you are in the healing process.
+We of The Phoenix Recovery Center is excited to answer your questions and lend you support no matter where you are in the healing process.